nnsense/ipa-cli/README.md

 Search all users by name, cn, uid.
 The returned object is listing all attributes from `user_find` plus last login and last failed authentication from ipa `user_status`.
 By default, it returns all the attributes, you can limit to specific attributes by using `--filter` (`-f`).
 Attributes available are listed by searching without a filter.
 The result by using `--filter` will be a table.
 If `--filter` is set, the uid attribute is automatically added to the list.
-By default last login attribute is disabled, "for performance reasons".
+By default, last login attribute is disabled on IPA, "for performance reasons".
 See [this webpage](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/linux_domain_identity_authentication_and_policy_guide/enabling-tracking-of-last-successful-kerberos-authentication)  to enable it or you'll get an empty field.

 Search a user called "dbowie", list all its attributes:
 ```
 > ipa-cli user find "dbowie"
 ```
-Search a user called "dbowie" and show only some attribute. `--filter` (`-f`) accepts any IPA aatributes, plus the custom attributes lastlogin and lastfailedauth.
+Search a user called "dbowie" and show only some attribute. `--filter` (`-f`) accepts any IPA attributes, plus the custom attributes `lastlogin` and `lastfailedauth`.
 ```
 > ipa-cli user find "bowie" -f sn lastlogin lastfailedauth
 ```